How It Works

 Key Design Principles

-nXus uses a two-layer model:
+nXus uses a two-layer identification model:

 Zero Data Persistence